Unit One: Welcome to Torah: Let’s Start with Genesis!

 Parents learn about the Siyum Hasefer service and this special milestone program at Shir Tikva.
 They study the prayer V’ahavta—its meaning, its place in the service and its choreography.
 Parents have an opportunity to ask questions and explore the concept of tefillah (prayer) in a general sense.
 They explore the purpose of tefillah and learn why students become part of a praying community in Grade 3.
 At this session, parents receive instructions about the inscription project.
 This project involves the creation of a special tribute which is pasted into each child’s siddur (prayer book).
 The inscription and the siddur are presented to the Grade 3 children at the Siyum Hasefer service.

-The fall PJ Party is a social highlight for our Grade 3 students.
-They spend a Saturday evening at Shir Tikva in their pj’s, where they share Havdalah, enjoy dinner, play games, watch a movie, and socialize with one another.
+The Grade 2 and 3 Pajama Party is a social highlight for our 2nd and 3rd grade students.
+They spend a Saturday evening at Shir Tikva in their PJs, where they share Havdalah, enjoy dinner, play games, watch a movie, and socialize with one another.